marcogrimaldi29/marcogrimaldi29.github.io/_pages/privacy.md

 toc: false
 ---

-<div class="notice--info notice"><strong>🕵🏼‍♂️ Privacy Notice:</strong> Your privacy matters.
+<div class="notice--info notice">Your privacy matters.
 This page explains what information is (and isn't) collected when you visit this website.</div>

 <div class="cert-groups">